boldbi/bold-bi-docs/docs/site-administration/index.md

 # Site Administration

-This section explains how to configure datastore, email, account activation, and embed settings in the Bold BI Server, including the Single Sign-On, Active Directory, and Azure Active Directory settings.
+This section provides links to configure data store, email, account activation, and embed settings in the Bold BI Server, including Single Sign-On, Active Directory, and Azure Active Directory settings.

-You can explore the Site Administration in detail here:
+For detailed steps, see the following topics:

 [Site Settings](/site-administration/site-settings/)